Forecasting Sparse Movement Speed of Urban Road Networks with Nonstationary Temporal Matrix Factorization: Literature Review

-In addition to high-dimensionality and sparsity, nonstationarity is also a unique feature of real-world time series data.
-Recall that stationary time series $\{\boldsymbol{y}_{t}\}$ is one whose properties do not depend on the time $t$.
-Most existing work in the literature simply assumes that the data and the underlying latent temporal factors are stationary when applying VAR for modeling temporal dynamics \cite{yu2016temporal, takeuchi2017autoregressive, gultekin2018online, chen2021bayesian}.
-Only a few matrix and tensor factorization-based time series models address the nonstationarity issue, mainly by explicitly modeling the periodic/seasonal structure \cite{dunlavy2011temporal, yu2016temporal, kawabata2021ssmf}.
-As mentioned in \cite{dunlavy2011temporal}, to overcome the limitation of matrix factorization for seasonal modeling, one classical approach for temporal modeling with periodic patterns is converting matrix factorization to tensor factorization according to season information.
-In temporal regularized matrix factorization (TRMF) \cite{yu2016temporal}, seasonality is considered by using a well designed lag set for the autoregressive model.
-Shifting seasonal matrix factorization proposed in \cite{kawabata2021ssmf} can learn multiple seasonal patterns (or regimes) from multi-viewed data, i.e., matrix-variate time series.
-These works demonstrate the effectiveness of matrix/tensor-based techniques for time series data with diverse periodic patterns.
+In addition to the high-dimensionality and sparsity issues, nonstationarity is also a unique feature of real-world time series data.
+Recall that the properties of stationary time series do not depend on time.
+Most existing literature simply assumes that the data and the underlying latent temporal factors are stationary when applying VAR for modeling temporal dynamics \citep{yu2016temporal, takeuchi2017autoregressive, gultekin2018online, chen2022bayesian}.
+Only a few matrix/tensor factorization-based time series models address the nonstationarity issue by modeling the periodicity \citep{dunlavy2011temporal, yu2016temporal, kawabata2021ssmf}.
+As mentioned by \cite{kawabata2021ssmf}, to overcome the limitation of matrix factorization for seasonal modeling, one classical data augmentation approach for temporal modeling with periodic patterns is converting matrix factorization into tensor factorization according to season information.
+In the temporal regularized matrix factorization \citep{yu2016temporal}, seasonality is considered by using a well-designed lag set for the autoregressive model.
+Shifting seasonal matrix factorization proposed by \cite{kawabata2021ssmf} can learn multiple seasonal patterns/regimes from multi-viewed data, i.e., matrix-variate time series.
+These studies demonstrate the effectiveness of matrix and tensor factorization techniques for time series data with diverse periodic patterns.
 Nevertheless, to the best of our knowledge, introducing proper differencing operations---a simple yet effective solution to address the nonstationarity issue---has been overlooked by existing studies.